 Education and Conservation

-You can find the Zoo’s meerkats at the popular Meerkat and Prairie Dog exhibit, located in the Exploration Zone.
+Meerkats can be found at the popular Meerkats and Prairie Dogs Exhibit, located in the Fisher Family Children's Zoo and Exploration Zone.

-The meerkat area replicates an arid plain, complete with high termite mounds, and was created to give visitors a glimpse into the world of the slender-tailed meerkat.
-At the exhibit, you can test your digging skills with that of a meerkat by scouring a sandbox for hidden treats, just as a meerkat would do.
-You can also peer into a periscope and pretend you’re a meerkat sentry by trying to spot the predator.
+The meerkat habitat replicates an arid plain, complete with high termite mounds, created to give visitors a glimpse into the world of the slender-tailed meerkat.
+Here, you can test your digging skills by scouring a sandbox for hidden treats, just as a meerkat would do.
+Peer into a periscope and pretend you’re a meerkat sentry by trying to spot the predator.

-Adult meerkats are about 20 inches long from head to tail, and can weigh about two pounds.
+Adult meerkats can be 20 inches long from head to tail, and they can weigh around two pounds.
 Its eight-inch long bushy tail forms a tripod with the feet for better balance when standing upright.
 Their faces and bodies are long and they have short legs, with feet equipped with long claws adapted for digging.

 They are light brownish-gray with broken dark brown bands across their backs and sides.
 Their bellies have dark skin and light fur, which together act as a “solar panel” to warm the animal.
 Meerkats sport dark markings around their eyes that act like built-in sunglasses, protecting them from the harsh desert sun.
 Meerkats are diurnal animals with sharp eyesight and good color vision, often seen staring into the bright sky to spot birds of prey.

-Lifespan is about 10 years in the wild and up to 15 years in captivity.
+Lifespan is about 10 years in the wild and up to 15 years in under human care.

 Meerkats live in semi-arid, open country, commonly hard or stony ground, savanna and grasslands.
 They are widely distributed in southern Africa including the Kalahari Desert, southwestern Angola, Namibia, Botswana, and South Africa.

 Meerkats are omnivores, feeding mainly on insects, spiders and snails.
 However, their diet also includes rodents, ground-nesting birds and their eggs, lizards, bulbs, and roots of selected plants.
 With an acute sense of smell, meerkats can easily locate buried prey, sometimes digging as much as one foot in hard ground to unearth beetle larvae.
-At the Zoo, the meerkats are fed a diet of raw meat with vitamins and minerals, mealworms, crickets, fruits, vegetables, and dried dog kibble.
+Here, our meerkats are fed a diet of raw meat with vitamins and minerals, mealworms, crickets, fruits, vegetables, and dried dog kibble.